rgolder1/jmh/README.md

 The first thing each test does in the setup method is to drop any indexes from the database, as we will decide for the benchmark run which index(es) to use.
 Note that this is a JMH @Setup annotation, not JUnit.
 Different syntax is required to achieve this for different database types (e.g. 'IF NOT EXISTS' is not valid for MySQL indexes), and this is taken care of in the SqlUtils.dropIndexes(..) method.

-We decide which index if any to use by uncommenting the appropriates one(s), such as adding an index on timestamp.
+Decide which index if any to use by uncommenting the appropriates one(s), such as adding an index on timestamp.

 ### SqlQueryBenchmarkTest

 The test inserts 100,000 events in the database.
-Change the constant at the top of the class to decide if fewer or more events are required.
+Change the constant at the top of the class to use fewer or more events as required.

     private static final int EVENT_COUNT = 100000;